KevinD65/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 A fully functional Tic-Tac-Toe game written in Java.
-Takes care of exceptions such as IndexOutOfBoundsException and InputMismatchException I am currently working on refining this code to be less verbose and more efficient.
+Takes care of exceptions such as IndexOutOfBoundsException and InputMismatchException I am currently working on making this code less verbose, more efficient, and incorporating it into a GUI.